Research Focus Areas

 This project is focused on developing an end-to-end microseismic monitoring workflow using deep neural networks.
 GMG develops and tests deep-learning algorithms to detect and locate induced microearthquakes using, in particular, data from a deep geothermal well simulation.
 GMG also explores application to vertical component seismic surveys.

-Application of distributed acoustic sensing to monitor microseismicity and velocity changes in the subsurface
+of distributed acoustic sensing to monitor microseismicity and velocity changes

 Distributed acoustic sensing (DAS) is a sensor technology that is gaining momentum in the oil and gas industry, especially in monitoring microseismicity and seismic velocity changes induced by stress and fluid during fluid injection or extraction.
 The first objective of this project is to use the Pasadena, California, DAS array as a platform to research how to deal with the challenges of using DAS data for monitoring.

-Experimental investigation of the interaction between fluids and failure of rock faults in shear
+investigation of the interaction between fluids and failure of rock faults in

 Fluids are known to trigger a range of slip events spanning from a slow, creeping motion to dynamic earthquake rupture growth.
 GMG studies the interaction of fluids and faulting in a highly instrumented experimental setup capable of injecting fluid at various rates onto a 3D polymethyl methacrylate specimen's interface, mimicking a fault in the Earth's crust.